port-labs/port-docs/docs/api-providers/gitops/bitbucket-app-gitops/bitbucket-app-gitops.md

 ## What Does Our Bitbucket Application Offer You?​

 - Automatic updates to Entities mapped from Bitbucket, based on updates to the `port.yml` file.
-- Additional metadata provided by Bitbucket.
-See [Auto Importing Properties](./auto-importing-properties), available directly from Port

 ## How does it Work?